-Whether you have Mental Health issues or not, none of us are entirely loving of all the thoughts that roll through our heads.
+Whether you have Mental Health issues or not, none of us are entirely loving of all the painful thoughts that roll through our heads.

 In an earlier article on finding a way from Fear to Self-Love, a tip I gave was to simply tell the thoughts that I love them.
 Since then I have gotten positive reactions about the suggestion and find it important to delve into the concept a little further!

 Well wait, lets back track a bit!
 First of all, what in the world is a thought?
 Just Kidding!
 I’m not digging into that topic! there are plenty of different theories about what our thoughts are.
 I like theories plenty, but in this article, I am concerned only with the relationship I have with these thoughts.

 Okay okay.. of course I am theorizing here when I say that I have a relationship with my thoughts.
 But it is an assumption that I feel safe with laying down here for you.

 To say that I have a relationship with my thoughts lets you know that I don’t believe that I am my thoughts.
 I guess I also say that I have a relationship with myself as well.
 Does that mean that I am not myself?
 Whatever the case may be, I can love my thoughts, and I can love myself.

 My thoughts feel like the closest thing to me.
 Sometimes when I dive too deep into them, I have a hard time differentiating myself from them.
 These thoughts of mine come in a wide array of loudness, stickiness, lightness and all sorts of other qualities.

 Thoughts can be peaceful, they can be violent, they can be a reflection of whatever emotion I currently may be feeling.
 Sometimes these thoughts are loving, and sometimes they are ready to cause pain in myself and others.

 It is these painful thoughts that I want to put the attention on here.
 The happy go lucky, grateful, or content thoughts are a treat to for me to have.
 The painful thoughts are what give the trouble.